Earl Thomas: Personal life

-On May 6, 2020, it was reported by TMZ that on April 13, Thomas was allegedly held at gunpoint by his wife Nina after finding him and his brother, Seth Thomas, in bed with other women.
+On May 6, 2020, it was reported by TMZ that on April 13, Thomas was allegedly held at gunpoint by his wife Nina after she found him and his brother, Seth Thomas, in bed with other women.
 Nina Thomas' arrest was reported the following day.

 In November 2020, Nina Thomas filed for divorce.
 She was later granted a restraining order against her husband.

 On May 6, 2022, an arrest warrant was issued against Thomas after he violated a court protective order by sending messages to a woman about her and her children.
-He was arrested in Orange, Texas on May 13, 2022.
+He was arrested in Orange, Texas, on May 13, 2022.

-On August 11, 2022, Thomas' house located at FM 1130 and Bear Path Drive in Orange, Texas burned down.
+On August 11, 2022, Thomas's house in Orange burned down.
+An investigation found that the fire was caused by a lightning strike during a thunderstorm.